ValldHebron-Bioinformatics/FluReD/README.md

 ```
 nextflow run flured.nf --fluType A/H1 --outdir ./outputDir --fasta ./sequences.fasta --chunk 100 --references ./references/2023-2024/A-H1N1 --segments all
 ```
+## Credits

+If you use this tool in your research, please consider citing the repository.

 ## Get in touch